 Academic Faculty Senate

-The Faculty Athletics Representative shall make an annual presentation to the Academic Faculty Senate on the state of Georgia Tech’s intercollegiate athletics program, covering contributions to the education mission of the Institute, statistical information on the academic performance of the participants in the programs, compliance with all institutional, conference, and NCAA regulations, and any matters of concern in the planning and implementation of programs in relation to the best interests of the Institute.
+The FAR shall make an annual presentation to the Academic Faculty Senate on the state of Georgia Tech’s intercollegiate athletics program, covering contributions to the education mission of the Institute, statistical information on the academic performance of the participants in the programs, compliance with all institutional, conference, and NCAA regulations, and any matters of concern in the planning and implementation of programs in relation to the best interests of the Institute.
 Matters of Faculty concern shall be referred to the appropriate offices or committees of the Faculty.

 5.4 Intellectual Property Policy5.4 Intellectual Property Policy abruneau3 Thu, 06/26/2014 - 18:05